 Link to back to the top of the page

 Some pages of the site exceed 3 1024 screen (AccessiWeb 13.13 criterion), this is why these pages systematically have “return to the top of the page” links facilitating internal navigation.

 It is possible to send a page or print it with the icons on the page.

 - Print the page

-To facilitate reading and change the size of the text, you can use the icon presented in the services at the top of each page explained above.
+To facilitate reading and changing the text font size, you can use the icon in the services section at the top of each page, explained above.

 You can also use the options integrated into browsers for this purpose:

 - Internet Explorer: Ctrl + scroll wheel on the mouse or in the display menu > text size